Ankit-akumar/bash_scripts/README.md

-# bash_scripts
+# Bash Scripts

-# container_restart.sh
+## container_restart.sh
-Whenever a Kubernetes container/pod restarts, this script stores details regarding the restart into a CSV file.
+Whenever a Kubernetes container/pod restarts, this script stores details regarding the restart in a CSV file.